csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 ## URL Redirecting

 There are several ways to solve this issue.
 My old solution was to create some variable which will force the application to resolve each path which starts with this variable from the same starting point.
 If you are interested in this solution, feel free to consult [Part-IIa](part-2a-old-solution).
 But thanks to [Stephan Probst](http://dk-sciences-contexts.univie.ac.at/people/fellows/stefan-probst/) we can solve this problem in a much cleaner way.
 First we simply have to move **index.html** from the application's root directory into our new **/pages** directory.
-You can do this either by drag and drop in oXygen, by cut and paste in eXist-db **Collection Browser** or by creating an **index.html** in the pages directory, copy and paste the content from the **index.html** from the application's root directory and then delete this file.
+You can do this either by drag and drop in oXygen, by cut and paste in eXist-db’s **Collection Browser** or by creating an **index.html** in the pages directory, copy and paste the content from the **index.html** from the application's root directory and then delete this file.
 The result is always the same.
 You should be able to browse to [http://localhost:8080/exist/apps/thun-demo/pages/show.html](http://localhost:8080/exist/apps/thun-demo/pages/show.html) and navigate from there via the nav-bar to index.html.
 But when you now go back to [eXist-db' dashboard](http://localhost:8080/exist/apps/dashboard/index.html) and try to click on the **Thun Demo App** tile you will see nothing more then a HTTP ERROR 404 and the message that the document **/db/apps/thun-demo/index.html** was not found.

-### Modify the application's controller
+### Modify the application’s controller

-To fix this, we have to modify the application's controller.
-A controller is usually some code which matches URLs requested by users (by typing URLs into the browser or clicking on some links) to functionalities provided by the application.
-In a default eXist-db application like ours, the controller's code is stored in a document called **controller.xql** which is located in the application's root directory.
+To fix this, we have to modify the application’s controller.
+A controller is usually some code which matches URLs requested by users (by typing URLs into the browser bar or clicking on a link) to functionalities provided by the application.
+In a default eXist-db application like ours, the controller’s code is stored in a document called **controller.xql**, which is located in the application’s root directory.
 The only thing we have to do in this document is to look for the following line

 **controller.xql**